The official blog of the Lung Institute.

 How did Penny handle living with COPD?

 COPD causes people to have difficulty breathing to the point that even daily tasks like walking from one room to another leaves them breathless.
 In order to manage symptoms at home, many patients have to modify their homes to make it easier to get around.
 Penny’s experience living with COPD was no different.

 Penny and her husband’s bedroom was upstairs, but Penny wasn’t able to climb the stairs to get to their room.
 So, Penny slept in a bed downstairs in the family room, and her husband put a commode on the end of her bed because she couldn’t walk 20 feet to the bathroom without her rescue inhaler and had extreme difficulty in breathing.
 Penny’s family worried about her, so Penny made sure to have her cell phone and emergency call alert with her.

 Even with these home and lifestyle modifications, Penny’s COPD and emphysema continued to cause her trouble.
 In fact, Penny’s daughter went over to Penny’s house every morning, spending the entire day with Penny.
-Penny knew something had to change, so she decided to try stem cell therapy.
+Penny knew something had to change, so she decided to try cellular therapy.

 As Penny said, “There’s nothing more frightening than not being able to breathe.”

-How has Penny’s life changed since stem cell treatment?
+How has Penny’s life changed since cellular therapy?

 Now, Penny is able to enjoy her favorite activities again, including spending time out of the house with her family and friends.
 She and her husband have resumed their weekly date night, where they can enjoy eating at various restaurants.
 When she wants to cook at home, she no longer worries about if she can.